Mississippi News

 The tax bill would phase out the state income tax in an estimated 10 years to 12 years, reduce the sales tax on food from 7% to 5.5% this July and ultimately reduce it to 4% and cut the car tag tax by 35%.
 To partially offset the massive cut, the bill increases the sales tax on most retail items from 7% to 8.5%.

-When fully phased in, it is estimated that the bill will cut taxes $1.5 in today's dollars.
+When fully phased in, it is estimated that the bill will cut taxes $1.5 billion in today’s dollars.
 The current state-support budget is about $6.6 billion.

 Rep. Zakiya Summers, D-Jackson, unsuccessfully offered an amendment to the tax bill that would have given low-income “working families” an additional tax break.
-They would have been eligible to from the state 15% of the earned income tax credit they receive from the federal government.
+They would have been eligible to receive from the state 15% of the earned income tax credit they receive from the federal government.
 The earned income tax credit provides funds to low-income working families, based on a number of conditions such as their income and their dependents.

 Lamar said he did not rule out working with Summers later in the process to incorporate her proposal once he receives more information on the program.

-Rep. John Hines, D-Greenville, said he supported the tax cut bill because “it is an to give people some relief on buying their groceries and car tags.
+Rep. John Hines, D-Greenville, said he supported the tax cut bill because “it is an opportunity to give people some relief on buying their groceries and car tags.
 In Washington County, the biggest complaint we get is on the cost of car tags.”

 Plus, he added the passage of the bill is an opportunity to work on “building consensus” in the House.
 Hines said the bill needs “to be tweaked,” but there is time in the process to do that.